spensation/spensation.github.io/_posts/2018-07-29-js_random_choice.markdown

 ## The Structure:

 The html elements that I am working with are really basic.
+There are mouseover events on three functions that are defined in the script tag; fun(), andFun, and moreFun().
+They are all bound to this, or the mouseover event.

 *index.html*
 ```